Highway-Kebabbery/Pre-VT-Checklist/README.md

 This project was scrubbed of any proprietary information and I built new databases with dummy data using SQLite for the purpose of demonstration.

 ### What I Learned
 This project presented many challenges and it represents a steep increase in complexity over my previous projects.
 I knew the fundamentals going into this project, but it gave me my first real opportunity to use everything that I knew as well as so much more.
-I'll surely forget all of the minutia by the time I interview for a job, so here's what I still remember having learned as of this writing:
+I'll surely forget all of the minutiae by the time I interview for a job, so here's what I still remember having learned as of this writing:

 **VBA**:
 * First and foremost, I learned an entirely new language just to complete this project: Visual Basic for Applications (VBA).
 Much of what I learned entails little more than implementing fundamental concepts in a new language.